mopeneko/mirrativpy/README.md

 unofficial api for Mirrativ

-don't use this for dos or trol and so on!!
+don't abuse this for dos or trol and so on!!